 12. Membership and Designation.
 The Committee consists of approximately 16 members who serve as Special Government Employees.
 Members are appointed by the BLS and are approved by the Secretary of Labor.
 Committee members are economists, statisticians, and behavioral scientists.
 They are prominent experts in their fields and recognized for their professional achievements and objectivity.
 The economists will have research experience with technical issues related to BLS data and will be familiar with employment and unemployment statistics, price index numbers, compensation measures, productivity measures, occupational and health statistics, or other topics relevant to BLS data series.
 The statisticians will be familiar with sample design, data analysis, computationally intensive statistical methods, non-sampling errors or other areas which are relevant to BLS work.
 The behavioral scientists will be familiar with questionnaire design, usability or other areas of survey development.
 The members of the panel will collectively provide a balance of expertise in all of these areas.

-Members shall serve three-year terms.
-Initial appointments were staggered, with one-third of members being appointed for one-year terms, one-third for two-year terms, and one-third for three-year terms.
-Thus, no more than one-third of the Committee’s members will be appointed in subsequent years.
+Typically, members shall serve three-year terms.
+Initial appointments will be staggered, with one-third of members being appointed for one-year terms, one-third for two-year terms, and one-third for three-year terms.
+Thus, approximately one-third of the Committee's members will be appointed in subsequent years.
 Members may be reappointed to any number of additional terms.